vitest-dev/vitest/docs/config/index.md

 - **Default:** `false`

 Will call [`.mockRestore()`](/api/mock#mockrestore) on all spies before each test.
-This will clear mock history, restore each implementation to their original, and restore original descriptors of spied-on objects.
+This will clear mock history, restore each implementation to its original, and restore original descriptors of spied-on objects.

 ## revertMocks